 CARGO/FREIGHT MOVEMENT OPERATIONS — Any premises used by a motor freight company as a carrier of goods, which is the origin or destination point of goods being transported, for the purpose of storing, transferring, loading, and unloading goods.[Added 8-19-2020 by L.L.
 No. 10-2020]

 CAR WASH — A building, or portion thereof, containing facilities for washing automobiles, using production-line methods or other mechanical devices; or providing space, water equipment, or soap for the complete or partial hand washing of automobiles, whether by operator or by customer.

+CBD PRODUCTS – Cannibidiol products, including oils, edibles, topicals, tinctures, plant parts, vaping products, other CBD smoking products and any paraphernalia for using CBD products.

 CELLAR — A story partly underground and having more than 1/2 of its clear height below the average level of the adjoining ground.
 A cellar shall not be considered in determining the permissible number of stories.
 For the purposes of this chapter, a cellar is not the same as a "basement" (see "basement" definition).